Pill bug fact sheet | Field of Mars EEC

 Scientific group – Pill bugs are crustaceans in the order Isopoda.

-Body features – Pill bugs have a hard segmented exoskeleton, seven pairs of legs, two pairs of antennae and a rounded body.
+Appearance – Pill bugs have a rounded, segmented body, a hard exoskeleton, seven pairs of legs and two pairs of antennae.

 Size – Adult pill bugs are usually about 6–18 mm long.

-Diet – Pill bugs mostly feed on decaying plant material, fungi, algae and other organic matter.
+Diet – Pill bugs mostly feed on decaying leaves, rotting wood, fungi, algae and other organic matter.

 Habitat – Pill bugs live in damp, dark places such as leaf litter, soil, compost, mulch and under logs or rocks.

-Life cycle – Females carry eggs and young in a pouch under their body.
-Young pill bugs moult as they grow into adults.
+Life cycle – Females carry eggs and young in a brood pouch under the body.
+Young pill bugs moult as they grow and may live for more than one year.

 Where do pill bugs live?